jinghuahe123/DSOC/README.md

 | keyword      | The word/phrase that will be scanned for in the event.              |
 | target       | The ID of the computer to send the notification to.                 |

+If an event contains a keyword that has been set, DSOC will route that event to the specified target, so that the 'SENDTO: ' header is not always required.

 To Quit the program, press the sequence of keys: **Ctrl+Shift+Q**

 ## Error Codes